chrisns/talks/LoftLabsMultitenancyCosts.md

 <!--
 Finally a quick thank you to loft labs, for hosting these three sessions with us.
-If you've not seen them, then I'd consider Daniele and Salman's talk as essential watching, so absolutely go feast on those.
+If you've not seen them, then I'd consider Daniele and Salman's talks as essential watching, so absolutely go feast on those.
-Special big thanks to Salman who's been furiously working in the background to support this session by hopefully giving me some well researched hints to any of your questions; so I'll also use that as an opportunity to blame him for any misinformation I pedal.
+Special big thanks to Salman who's hopefully been furiously working in the background to support this session by hopefully giving me some well researched hints to any of your questions; so I'll also use that as an opportunity to blame him for any misinformation I pedal.
 -->

 ---